5 stars

 Q: What about New Brunswick’s Business Immigration Stream for farmers?

-A: New Brunswick requires the lowest financial thresholds: personal net worth of $300,000 and minimum investment of $150,000 into a farm.
-Applicants need at least 2 years of farm ownership or management experience.
+A: New Brunswick requires the lowest financial thresholds: a personal net worth of $300,000 and a minimum investment of $150,000 into a farm.
+Applicants must have at least 2 years of experience in farm ownership or management.
 Hobby farms or personal consumption farms are not eligible.

 Q: Which provincial program for farmers should I choose?